 the format in which we need your artwork to be created

-We work best with art that has either been created electronically or scanned at high (300 dpi at full print size) resolution art.
-We will charge a nominal fee for any scanning required for hard copy art.
-We work with Adobe Illustrator and Photoshop, so native files (.ai or .psd) from those programs or almost any generic image type (e.g., .eps or .pdf) will work.
-Unfortunately, we can’t work with Corel Draw (.cdr) OR Adobe INDESIGN (.indd) so please do not send those files.
+We work best with art that has either been created electronically or scanned at high resolution (300 dpi at full print size).
+We will charge a fee for any scanning required for hard copy art.
+We work with Adobe Illustrator and Photoshop, so native files from those programs (.ai or .psd) or almost any generic image type (e.g., .eps or .pdf) will work.
+Unfortunately, we can’t work with Corel Draw (.cdr) OR Adobe InDesign (.indd) so please do not send those files.

 If your art is VECTOR, meaning that it was created in a vector format, like Illustrator, it should be fine at any size.